The 12 Best Ski Resorts in Japan 2022

 Dynaland is the largest ski resort in the Kansai region of Japan.

-There are a total of 17 courses with the longest run being 3,200 meters.
+There are 18 courses in total, with the longest run being 3,200 meters.
 This makes the course layout very diverse and fun to ski on.
 The runs are all high quality, but you will not be able to expect powder snow.

 If you buy a specific pass, you can also have access to the neighboring Takasu Snow Park.

-While there are not many tourists that visit Dynaland, the area is popular with locals and so it gets considerably busy on the weekends.
+While Dynaland does not attract many tourists, the area is popular with locals, and it gets considerably busy on the weekends.

 If you are in the Osaka/Kyoto/Nagoya area, you will be able to get to Dynaland in about 4 hours by bus.